RE:Play – Space Quest III

 Yes, Boomer parents let their children play this game…because they were hideously irresponsible

 Aside from the usual procedural puzzles, there are also mazes, crypto, and even an in-game video game that had me laughing my ass off the first time I tried to play it.
 There was just something about those chickens exploding that did it for me.
-And honestly, the puzzles weren’t unfair, if you ever play this, get stuck, and consult a guide you will not be left grumbling, “no one ever would have thought of that.”
+And honestly, the puzzles weren’t unfair, if you ever play this, get stuck, and consult a guide you will not be left grumbling, “No one ever would have thought of that.”

 Of all the nostalgic games I’ve done for this blog, this one left me with the warmest feelings.
 And I couldn’t tell you why.
 I guess it is a number of factors.
 I hadn’t played the game in decades, so it was finally fresh again, (by that I mean my failing memory forgot things like the rat that mugs you for the wiring, and why exactly the Arnoid was trying to kill Roger (turns out vending machine fraud is a capital offense on some planets).
 And I still find Astro Chicken funny AF.
 Maybe it’s that the game is still good enough as is, no one has ever remastered it.
 To this day Space Quest III remains in glorious EGA.